THE SYNOPTIC PROBLEM

 The Gospels are unique books.
 We need to remember the following.

 1. No history has ever been written that records dialogue.
 It is impossible to comprehensively do so.
-For none knows the importance of an event until well afterwards.
-The Gospels comprehensively record the dialogue of events.
+For no one knows the importance of an event until well afterwards.
+The Gospels comprehensively record the dialogue of events

-2. Not all witnesses see and hear the same things and so they record different aspects of an event.
+2. Not all witnesses see and hear the same things and so different aspects of an event are easily recorded by different witnesses.

-3. Large parts of the Gospels are oratory.
+3. Large parts of the Gospels are dialogue and oratory.
 A good orator uses repetition.
-Hence verbal disagreement at least must be expected, as an idea is repeated in different forms.
+Hence disagreement must be expected, as an idea is repeated in different forms.

 4. Sources for Gospel material may be many.
-Individual Gospel writers, bystanders, those healed, Temple records, civil records or the obvious one, Jesus himself as he spent 40 days with the disciples before his ascension, in which time they could easily have written down all that he wanted them to say.
+Such as individual Gospel writers, bystanders, healed people, Temple records, or the obvious one, Jesus himself.
+Jesus spent 40 days with the disciples before his ascension, in which time they could easily have written down all that he wanted them to say.
+Humanly speaking this is the obvious source for the Gospels.

 5. The Holy Spirit is said to be the source for it is said. the Comforter, the Holy Ghost, … he.. .shall… bring all things to your remembrance, whatsoever I have said unto you.
 Jn.
 14:26 and flesh and blood hath not revealed it unto thee, but my Father which is in heaven.
 Mt.
 16:17